Canadian Citizenship Revocation

 - The best interest of a child directly affected by the revocation proceeding;

 - Whether the decision could render the citizen stateless;

 - A description of any hardships that the citizen may experience if their citizenship is revoked;

-- Any hardship in the home country if the citizen is returned there.
+- Any hardship in the home country if the citizen is forced to return.

-If the decision maker is the Minister then the revocation process now includes an additional step where the officials will review all the submitted cases and decide whether an oral hearing is required.
-A hearing may be scheduled if there is a serious issue of credibility, or if the citizen is unable to provide submissions in writing.
+If the Minister serves as the decision-maker, then an additional step is added to the revocation process.
+Now, the authorities will decide whether an oral hearing should be scheduled.
+An oral hearing may be scheduled if there is a serious issue of credibility, or if the citizen is unable to provide submissions in writing.

-Where the decision-maker is the Minister then the Minister must consider all of the circumstances of the case before making a decision.
+The Minister must consider all of the circumstances of the case before making a decision.
 This means that any fraud that occurred is only a threshold issue of whether there is a basis for revocation.
-Having found fraud the Minister must also consider the citizen’s personal circumstances including any humanitarian and compassionate factors such as the hardship that would be caused to the citizen and his or her family before coming to a conclusion as to whether citizenship should be revoked.
+Having found fraud, the Minister must also consider your personal circumstances, including any humanitarian and compassionate factors, such as the hardship that would be caused to your and your family before coming to a conclusion as to whether citizenship should be revoked.

 If you request that the Federal Court decide the case, then the matter will proceed as an action at the court.
 The Minister of Immigration, Refugees and Citizenship will commence an action before the Federal Court to obtain a declaration that you obtained, retained, renounced, or resumed your citizenship by false representation, fraud or knowingly concealing material circumstances.
 If the Federal Court makes this declaration, your citizenship will be revoked.
 The Minister only needs to prove that a fraud occurred for the revocation to occur.